CaptainAxolotl/additional-origins/README.md

 **2/20/2021 3:20 a.m PST**

--Creepling: renamed Ailorophobia to Felinophobia, description wording changes, now afraid of ocelots
+-Creepling: renamed Ailurophobia to Felinophobia, description wording changes, now afraid of ocelots